 As the global pandemic of COVID-19 has spread, false stories have proliferated, some urging conspiracy theories and some promoting unsubstantiated prevention or detection techniques.
-Holding your breath for ten seconds will not determine whether you have a coronavirus infection.
-And nearly half of the Twitter accounts discussing reopening America may be bots.
-You can double-check phony advice or reports at fact-checking sites that have been documenting a wide range of false stories related to the pandemic.
+No, holding your breath for ten seconds will not determine whether you have a coronavirus infection.
+You can double-check phony advice like that at fact-checking sites that have been tracking and documenting a wide range of false stories related to the pandemic.